justinsunho/leesreview.com/content/testimonies/mrs-decambra.md

 college: DBHS Teacher
 image: /images/testimonies/6.png
 tags:
     - SAT I
     - College Consulting
 featured:
     - Home
+year: 2015
 ---

 “As a parent of children who attended Lee’s Review, I can personally say

 that I wouldn’t have trusted anyone else with the guidance and instruction